Aclark2089/Parstagram/README.md

 **Parstagram** is a photo sharing app using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **9** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication
+- [x] User can sign up to create a new account using Parse authentication
-- [ ] User can log in and log out of his or her account
+- [x] User can log in and log out of his or her account
-- [ ] The current signed in user is persisted across app restarts
+- [x] The current signed in user is persisted across app restarts
-- [ ] User can take a photo, add a caption, and post it to "Instagram"
+- [x] User can take a photo, add a caption, and post it to "Instagram"
-- [ ] User can view the last 20 posts submitted to "Instagram"
+- [x] User can view the last 20 posts submitted to "Instagram"

 The following **optional** features are implemented:

-- [ ] Show the username and creation time for each post
+- [x] Show the username and creation time for each post
 - [ ] When the user is uploading a photo, show a progress indicator to show how much of the photo has been uploaded
 - [ ] User can connect his or her Facebook account
 - [ ] User can comment on a post and see all comments for each post

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Add sign in view for creating new users
+- [x] Added addition parameter for email of user on signup
+- [x] Error handling for user signup information being incorrect or missing
+- [x] Error handling for the camera submission of upload if caption
+- [x] Setup application in tab bar controller for easy navigation
+- [x] Added images for basic user profile, and tab bar items

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Programmatically working with the tab bar, I had to ask for some help on how to get the items to work correctly
+2. Setting the sections in cells

 ## Video Walkthrough